ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 ### Eclipse

 You must use a version of eclipse >= 2019-06, earlier versions will fail to build the client.
-An appropriate version is available at `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools`, simply unzip the the latest version folder to your chosen location for Eclipse and use the provided workspace.
+An appropriate version is available at `\\isis\inst$\Kits$\CompGroup\ICP\Developer Tools`, simply unzip the the latest version folder to your chosen location for Eclipse (e.g. C:\Tools\eclipse) and use the provided workspace.

 ~You can choose to download Eclipse directly from [the eclipse website](http://www.eclipse.org/downloads/packages/), choose the package for "RCP and RAP developers".
 If you download from the website you should use version 4.26.~ Some people have had issues with the latest version of Eclipse not pulling in all dependencies, so use the version on the share mentioned above for now to be safe.